smartdevcode/RustScan/README.md

 **Please** do not use this tool against sensitive servers.
 It is designed mainly for Capture the Flag events, not real world servers with sensitive data.

-## 🚨 Thread Panicked at Main: Too Many Open Files
+## 🚨 Thread Paniced at Main: Too Many Open Files
 This is the most common error found in RustScan.

 The open file limit is how many open sockets you can have at any given time.